Text and photos: Peter Mann

 - A little less of St Denis following the devastating fire at Notre Dame Cathedral in 2019.

-- The Say rectors of East Hatley – They gave over 112 years of service to the parish.
+- The Say rectors of East Hatley – they gave 112 years of service to the parish.

 Recollections and reports